By John Turney

 All-pro and gets to is , he's going Super Bowl someone out of the top four, he's got that kind of ability.
 But we stick to our picks. knock

-For quarterback we went with Ken Anderson's 1981 MVP season and Esiason's 1988 MVP season.
+For the quarterback, we went with Ken Anderson's 1981 MVP season and Esiason's 1988 MVP season.
 Both were AFC Champion seasons and great statistical seasons, the complete packages (almost).
 Palmer and Dalton had great passer ratings and lots of TDs, but we went with the MVPs and Super Bowls.
+Greg Cook's 1969 season is an honorable mention.

 Mike Reid was a Consensus All-pro in 1972 as he had 56 tackles and 13 sacks.
 Geno Atkins was a Consensus All-pro in 2012 with 12.5 sacks and 54 tackles to go with 4 forced fumbles.
 The Dallas Morning News named Big Daddy Wilkinson All-Pro in 1995 and in 1974 Ron Carpenter totaled 13 sacks picking up the slack for a nicked up Mike Reid.